The Importance of Resilience in Fintech Leadership

 The entire finance industry has faced several waves of challenges over the past two decades.
 What’s your mantra when it comes to facing challenges?

-Throughout my career, I have faced numerous challenges, both macroeconomic, such as the Lehman Brothers crisis in 2008 and the COVID-19 pandemic, which significantly disrupted the industry.
+Throughout my career, the industry has seen a number of disruptions, both micro and macroeconomic, such as the Lehman Brothers crisis in 2008 and the COVID-19 pandemic, which significantly disrupted the industry.
 During these times, it is crucial to have unwavering conviction and to lead with confidence, ensuring that your team shares this conviction and acts appropriately.

 I prefer to view challenges not as obstacles but as opportunities for growth.
 The term "challenge" implies something that must be overcome, and it is these challenges that drive us forward.
-When we started U GRO, our initial challenge was to build a new brand, establish trust, and gain acceptance from customers, investors, and stakeholders.
-We have successfully navigated these challenges.
+When we started UGRO Capital, our initial challenge was to build a new brand, establish trust, and gain acceptance among customers, investors, and stakeholders.
+While it was not easy to make a mark in a financial industry, one where stakeholders are already quite skeptical of new players, I think it is safe to say that we have successfully done so.

 Additionally, we faced macroeconomic and regulatory challenges.
 However, our single-minded focus on addressing the identified MSME credit needs and our conviction to build a large organization have been key.
-This focus has enabled us to take these challenges in stride and find ways to overcome them, positioning U GRO to become India's largest MSME lending franchise.
+This focus has enabled us to take these challenges in stride and find ways to deal with and learn from them, positioning UGRO Capital as a significant player in the MSME financing space.

 You have already crossed Rs.10,000 crore Assets Under Management (AUM).
 How significant is this milestone for you as a leader as well as your organization?

-Our company, now six years old, faced significant challenges in its early years, including financial crises involving DHFL and Yes Bank, followed by two years of the COVID-19 pandemic.
+Our company, now six years old, faced significant market headwinds in its early years, including financial crises involving DHFL and ILFS, followed by two years of the COVID-19 pandemic.
 Despite these obstacles, we set an ambitious goal to capture 1 percent of the MSME credit market, aiming for an AUM of Rs.20,000 crores by 2025-26.

-Achieving Rs.10,000 crores in AUM within three years is a testament to our strategic planning and execution.
-It proves that the plans we charted out four or five years ago were well-defined and that we are on the right track to reach our larger milestone of ₹20,000 crores.
-This achievement reflects the dedication and shared vision of our team, which is committed to building the largest MSME franchise in the country.
+Achieving Rs.10,000 crores in AUM within virtually three years is a sheer testament to our strategic planning and execution.
+It proves that the plans we charted out four or five years ago were well-defined and that we are on the right track to reach our larger milestone of an AUM of ₹20,000 crores.

 This milestone is significant not only for me personally but also for our entire team, stakeholders, investors who believe in us, and customers who have placed their trust in us.
-It underscores the collective effort and commitment of everyone at U GRO as we work towards our common goal.
+It underscores everyone's collective effort and commitment at UGRO Capital as we work towards our common goal.

 How would you describe your team development, grooming and growth strategy?

-Throughout my experience, I have seen the importance of empowering teams, both for myself and for my colleagues, who continue to grow within the organization.
-The best way to achieve this is by empowering your teams.
+I have recognized that the growth of an organization is closely tied to the growth of its people.
+The best way to achieve sustained success is by empowering your teams.
 While performance and value addition are crucial, it is equally important for the organization's DNA and culture to focus on grooming and developing its members, helping them reach the next level.

-Empowerment involves standing by your team and supporting their decisions, which fosters growth within the organization and creates a cohesive family environment.
-Additionally, we look for individuals who are passionate about solving real-world problems and possess empathy, as these qualities are essential for building strong teams.
+Empowerment involves standing by your team and supporting their decisions, which fosters growth within the organization and creates a cohesive environment.
+Additionally, we look for individuals who are passionate about solving real-world problems and possess empathy, as these qualities are essential for building an institution that aims to serve an underserved section of the industry.
 In today's rapidly changing world, an inclination towards technology and innovation must also be ingrained in the organization's DNA.
 By embedding these values into our organizational culture, we have been able to build a successful and resilient team.

 What would be your advice to budding entrepreneurs in the financial sector?

-My advice is to consistently upgrade your knowledge and skills to stay current with the times.
-This continuous learning approach is vital for personal and professional growth.
+My advice is to consistently upgrade your knowledge and skills to stay current with the changing times.
+This continuous learning approach is vital for not just professional but also personal growth.